freeipa/freeipa-perftest/README.md

   --custom-repo-url TEXT         URL from custom repo to be configured on the
                                  server hosts.
-Make sure N-V-R is higher than the packages available in the server image so that your packages are used.  [default: ] --provider [vagrant|idmci]     Provider to use during test execution [default: idmci] --private-key TEXT             Private key needed to access VMs in case the default is not enough.
+Make sure N-V-R is higher than the packages available in the server image so that your packages are used.
+  --provider [vagrant|idmci]     Provider to use during test execution
+                                 [default: idmci]
+  --private-key TEXT             Private key needed to access VMs in case the
+                                 default is not enough.
+  --sequential                   Run APITest commands sequentially from a
-  --help                         Show this message and exit.  [default: False]
+                                 single client.  [default: False] --help                         Show this message and exit.  [default: False]
 ```